yvasiyarov/swagger/README.md

 The @SubApi annotation is an opportunity to define each resource.

     // @SubApi Order management API [/orders]
-    // @SubApi Statistic gavering API [/cache-stats]
+    // @SubApi Statistic gathering API [/cache-stats]

-@SubAPI comment should also be placed above the "package" keyword of the "main" file of your application.
+These @SubApi comments should also be placed above the "package" keyword of the "main" file of your application.
 You can declare several sub-API's, one after the other.
-The format of the SubApi annotation is simple:
+The format of the @SubApi annotation is simple:

     // @SubApi DESCRIPTION [URI]

 URI must have leading slash.
-This description is not mandatory, but if you forget it, then you will have an ugly looking document. :-)
+The description is not mandatory, but if you forget it, then you will have an ugly looking document. :-)

 ### API Operation